-In addition, we also offer a number of vocational courses/technical awards.
-These include the AQA Technical Awards, BTECs, Cambridge Nationals, NCFE and VTCT.
-These courses are all equivalent to GCSEs but may well suit students who are more successful with a different style of learning and assessment.
+In the main students will be taking GCSE courses which are graded 9-1.
+We also offer a number of vocational courses/technical awards including BTECs, Cambridge Nationals and VTCT courses.
+These are all equivalent to GCSEs but may well suit students who are more successful with a different style of learning and assessment.